The Record (Columbia University)

-The Columbia University Record, subtitled "news and ideas for the Columbia community", is the official newspaper of the Columbia University administration.
-Its first issue, under the title The University Record was issued in September 1973; it took its present name in July 1975.
+The Record is the official newspaper of the Columbia University administration.

+The inaugural issue of University Record was published in September 1973.
+On 22 July 1975, restarting volume 1, issue 1.
+It later became Record, and then took its current name.

 It has been published roughly biweekly or monthly during academic terms.

 Former writers for the Columbia University Record include Jo Kadlecek.
-Former managing editor is Amy Callahan.
+The former managing editor is Amy Callahan.